Extension or conservatory? Make sure you take size, style, speed and spend into account to avoid making a costly mistake

 - You will often be given a fixed price – so no nasty surprises

-There are some truly amazing conservatory interior ideas out there, but it pays to be aware that there are also some cons to having a conservatory as opposed to an extension, including:
+However, while there are some amazing conservatory interior ideas out there and there's no doubt as to their time and cost benefits, it also pays to be aware that there are also some cons to having a conservatory as opposed to an extension, including:

 - They can be prone to temperature fluctuations – too hot in summer, too cold in winter